skysense/skysense-website/_solutions/prevent-hemp-male-pollination.md

 ---
 layout: solution
 prompt: skysense is a company that uses drones with ai to find and remove male hemp plants. this helps farmers grow quality CBD that extractors want, and increase their CBD % with drone-based AI to avoid pollination, watch plant stress, and ensure compliant harvest timing.
-title: The leading experts in detection and removal of male hemp plants
+title: The Leading Experts in Detection and Removal of Male Hemp Plants
 image: /assets/img/solutions/hemp/hemp.png
 ---